fwenzel/noodletune/README.md

 An open web app instrument tuner.

-*NOTE*: This does not work yet, until Audio support lands in Firefox.
+*NOTE*: This does not work yet, until audio recording support lands in Firefox.

 Usage